wispproject/wallet/CONTRIBUTING.md

-How to contribute to XSPEC
+How to contribute to WISP
 ============================

-The XSPEC project operates with an open contributor model where anyone is welcome to contribute towards development.
+The WISP project operates with an open contributor model where anyone is welcome to contribute towards development.
 This can be contributions in the form of peer reviews, testing and patches via pull requests.
 We will actively encourage community involvement and reward good work.
-This document explains the practical process and guidelines for contributing to XSPEC.
+This document explains the practical process and guidelines for contributing to WISP.

-In terms of XSPEC code governance structure, there are no privileged individuals or developers.
-XSPEC as most open source projects naturally revolves around meritocracy where longer term contributors gain more trust from the developer community.
+In terms of WISP code governance structure, there are no privileged individuals or developers.
+WISP as most open source projects naturally revolves around meritocracy where longer term contributors gain more trust from the developer community.
 However, a certain hierarchy is necessary for practical purposes.

-Therefore, there will be repository “curators” who are responsible for merging pull requests as well as the XSPEC Core Team who are responsible for the release cycle, moderation and appointment of "curators".
+Therefore, there will be repository “curators” who are responsible for merging pull requests as well as the WISP Core Team who are responsible for the release cycle, moderation and appointment of "curators".

 Contributor Workflow
 --------------------

-The XSPEC codebase is maintained using the “contributor workflow” where everyone contributes patch proposals using “pull requests”.
+The WISP codebase is maintained using the “contributor workflow” where everyone contributes patch proposals using “pull requests”.
 This facilitates social contribution, easy testing and peer review.
-There may be circumstances where the XSPEC Core Team will update the code if needed.
+There may be circumstances where the WISP Core Team will update the code if needed.

 To contribute a patch, the workflow is as follows: